Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Main results

 \subsection{Interacting SDE as a numerical scheme}

 Theorem \ref{T} enables us to derive an SPDE which captures the macroscopic evolution of the density of particles in the BVM.
 See Remark \ref{Algo}.
 So when the number of particles are too large, one can simulate the more robust SPDE instead of the stochastic particle system.
 The next question is then: {\it how to simulate the SPDE?} $\,$ It is known \cite{MR948717, MR1397705, MR1705602, MR2014157, MR2550362, MR3274891} that SPDE can arise as the continuum scaling limit of interacting SDEs.
-The latter provides a numerical scheme for the solutions of the SPDE and also the foundation for stochastic simulation algorithms (Gillespie algorithms).
-On $\RR$ such a family of diffusions are easy to write down, but on graphs the interactions near a vertex has to be carefully chosen.
+These SDEs provide a numerical scheme for the solutions of the SPDE and also the foundation for stochastic simulation algorithms (Gillespie algorithms \cite{gillespie1976general, gillespie1977exact}).

-In this Section, we construct a system of interacting SDEs that offer a semi-discrete approximation to SPDE \eqref{fkpp1}, where ``semi-discrete" refers to the fact that the graph $\Gamma$ is discretized into demes but populations in demes are infinite.
-Our scheme utilizes the random walk $X^n$ defined by \eqref{RW_DF}-\eqref{RW_sym}. \begin{enumerate}[leftmargin=*] \item[1.] {\bf Specify step size. } Fix a sequence $\{h_n\}_{n\geq 1}\subset (0,\infty)$ which tends to 0. \item[2.] {\bf Discretize $\Gamma$. } Construct $\Gamma^n=\cup_e e^n$ as in Section \ref{S:BVM}, but now with $L^e_n=h_n$ for all $e\in E$.
-For $x\in e^n$, let $I_{x}$ be the connected open interval $\{y\in \Gamma:\,d(y,x)<\frac{1}{2L^e}\}$ if $x$ is not adjacent to any vertex in $V$, and $I_{x}$ be the remaining interval with length $\frac{1}{2L^e}+d(x,v)$ if $x$ is adjacent to $v\in V$. \item[3.] {\bf Brownian motions from White noise. } Let $\{B_{x}\}_{x\in \Gamma^n}$ be independent 1-dim Brownian motions defined via a given white noise $\dot{W}$ as
+In this section, we construct a system of interacting SDEs that offer a semi-discrete approximation to SPDE \eqref{fkpp1}, where ``semi-discrete" refers to the fact that the graph $\Gamma$ is discretized into demes but populations in the demes are infinite.
+Our scheme utilizes the random walk $X^n$ defined by \eqref{RW_DF}-\eqref{RW_sym}. \begin{enumerate}[leftmargin=*] \item[1.] {\bf Specify step size. } Fix a sequence $\{h_n\}_{n\geq 1}\subset (0,\infty)$ which tends to 0. \item[2.] {\bf Discretize $\Gamma$. } Construct $\Gamma^n=\cup_e e^n$ as in Section \ref{S:BVM}, but now with $\frac{1}{L^e_n}=h_n$ for all $e\in E$.
+For $x\in e^n$ that is not adjacent to any vertex in $V$, we let $I_{x}$ be the connected open interval $\{y\in \Gamma:\,d(y,x)<\frac{1}{2L^e}\}$. \item[3.] {\bf Independent Brownian motions. } For all $x\in e^n$ that is not adjacent to any vertex in $V$, we let $B_x=(B_x(t))_{t\geq 0}$ be a standard Brownian motion and that these Brownian motions $\{B_{x}\}_{x}$ are independent. \item[4.] {\bf Interacting SDE $\{U_x:=U^n_x\}_{x\in \Gamma^n}$. } Consider the system of SDEs